dougeby/IntuneDocs/intune/get-support.md

 ### File an Azure support ticket
 As an IT admin, you can file a support ticket from the Azure portal by using the following steps:

-1. Use your Intune admin credentials to logon to [Azure Help + support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview).
+1. Use your Intune admin credentials to log on to [Azure Help + support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview).
 2. Select **New support request**.

 	![Screenshot of Azure portal help and support page with New support request link highlighted](./media/azure-support-ticket-link.png)